How to create an Instance

 -

-Click Create Instance to finish.
+Click Create Instance.
 The creation of your Instance begins, and you will be informed when the Instance is ready.

 Your Instance is now created, and you are redirected to the Overview tab.
 From here, you can see information including your Instance's Public IP, the SSH command to use to connect to it, and other information, settings, and actions for the Instance.